At a Glance

 If an account is showing questionable online behavior, for example, a bank’s security system would be able to identify that the account is being accessed from multiple, different locations during a short period of time by analyzing unique fingerprinting.

-By doing so, a hacker who logged into the account using a device that had never accessed the account before can potentially be identified.
+By doing so, the bank can potentially identify a hacker who logged into the account using a device that had never accessed the account before.

-All of these signs suggest potential fraud, and usually trigger further investigation or the preventative freezing of an account.
+All of these signs suggest potential fraud and usually trigger a further investigation or the preventative freezing of an account.

 Websites use several different methods to track users on the internet.
 By doing so, they can collect information and fingerprint your browser – and you wouldn’t even know or see that websites are doing this!